-In Janesville: An American Story, Amy Goldstein describes how the closure of a century-old General Motors (GM) plant reverberated throughout the community of Janesville, Wisconsin (Goldstein, 2017).
-A casualty of US deindustrialization, the plant's shuttering brought economic turmoil to the affected workers and their families: good jobs, with high wages and generous pensions, disappeared; in many cases, multi-generational employment ties to GM were severed.
+n Janesville: An American Story, Amy Goldstein describes how the closure of a century-old General Motors (GM) plant reverberated throughout the community of Janesville, Wisconsin (Goldstein 2017).
+A casualty of US deindustrialization, the plant's shuttering brought economic turmoil to the affected workers and their families: good jobs, with high wages and generous pensions, disappeared; in many cases, multigenerational employment ties to GM were severed.
 The closure profoundly altered the fortunes of the broader community.
 Nearby firms within the GM production network shed workers or moved elsewhere, tax revenues and social services declined, and the community's identity as a thriving industrial hub eroded.
-Janesville is not unique: more than 8 million manufacturing jobs, geographically dispersed across the US, have been lost over the past 30 years.
+Janesville is not unique: more than eight million manufacturing jobs, geographically dispersed across the United States, have been lost over the past 30 years.

 We investigate how deindustrialization has shaped US presidential politics by examining the relationship between manufacturing job losses and voting in three US presidential elections (2008-2016).
 We develop theoretical expectations about the possible electoral effects of localized manufacturing job losses.
-Our paper extends the economic voting literature by considering how group-based social identities influence politics (Cramer, 2016; Gaikwad, 2018; Jardina, 2019; Mutz, 2018; Mansfield and Mutz, 2009, 2013; Shayo, 2009; Tajfel, 1974).
-Building on recent research that tracks white voters' changing political preferences and behavior in response to anxieties about their perceived status as the dominant economic and social group (Cramer, 2016; Hochschild, 2018; Inglehart and Norris, 2017; Jardina, 2019; Mutz, 2018; Sides, Tesler, and Vavreck, 2018), we contend that deindustrialization represents a politically salient status threat for some whites.
+Our paper extends the economic voting literature by examining how political responses to economic shocks depend on group-based social identities (Cramer 2016; Gaikwad 2018; Jardina 2019; Mansfield and Mutz 2009; 2013; Mutz 2018; Shayo 2009; Tajfel 1974).
+Building on recent research that tracks white voters' changing political preferences and behavior in response to anxieties about their perceived status as the dominant economic and social group (Cramer 2016; Hochschild 2018; Inglehart and Norris 2017; Jardina 2019; Mutz 2018; Sides, Tesler, and Vavreck 2018), we contend that deindustrialization represents a politically salient status threat for some whites.
 Unlike prior studies, we emphasize the localized nature of the perceived threat, which reflects the geographic variation in manufacturing decline around the country.
-We argue that local manufacturing job losses make white voters more likely than non-whites to vote for candidates they believe will address economic distress and defend racial hierarchy.
+We argue that deindustrialization elicits status concerns that lead some white voters to favor candidates they believe will address economic distress and defend racial hierarchy.
+Crucially, we also examine whether economic distress affects the voting behavior of people of color in different ways, a topic that until now has received very little attention.

-The empirical analysis examines how the electoral effects of manufacturing layoffs1 may differ depending on the race of the displaced workers and voters.
-We examine novel county-level manufacturing layoff data, broken down by race, which we link to county- and individual-level voting data to examine: (1) the localized electoral effects of layoffs and (2) the differential effects of layoffs on white and non-white voters.
-Since layoffs are not randomly assigned, we develop an instrumental variables strategy using shift-share methodology (Bartik, 1991) derived from national layoff shocks, weighted by initial county-level employment.
+The empirical analysis examines how the electoral effects of manufacturing layoffs may differ depending on the race of the displaced workers and voters.
+We use novel county-level manufacturing layoff data, broken down by race, which we link to county- and individual-level voting data to examine (1) the localized electoral effects of layoffs and (2) the differential effects of layoffs on white and non-white voters.
+Since layoffs are not randomly assigned, we develop an instrumental variables strategy using shift-share methodology (Bartik 1991) derived from national layoff shocks, weighted by initial county-level employment.
 To the best of our knowledge, our paper is the first to estimate the causal effect of manufacturing job losses on voting-and how this effect may vary according to worker and voter demographics.